uuganbold/java-newsletter-beginner/releases/HelloWorld.md

 ## What is happening in Java World

-Just few days ago, JDK 14 released.
+Just a few days ago, JDK 14 released.
 You can know about what is added or removed in Java from [release note](https://jdk.java.net/14/release-notes)

-The most relevant for us so far is that [NullPointerException](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/NullPointerException.html) gives us more detailed and helpful message and it would make debugging lot easier.
+The most relevant for us so far is that [NullPointerException](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/NullPointerException.html) gives us the more detailed and helpful message and it would make debugging lot easier.
 [Read More](https://openjdk.java.net/jeps/358)

 Before this release NullPointerException's message was something like
 ```